The Freedom Pass for disabled people gives free travel on most of London’s transport services 24 hours a day for eligible residents.

 In addition Richmond Council has agreed to the issue of passes to some applicants with a mental health need.

-Download the Disabled Persons Freedom Passes application pack (view our Personal Information Policy here)
+Download our Disabled Persons Freedom Passes application pack.
+(You can also read our Personal Information Policy).

 If you have any questions about the form, need help completing or if you would like a hard copy sent to you please call 020 8831 6312 or email AccessibleTransport@richmond.gov.uk.

-When you have completed the application form, please return it with all the relevant documents to:
+Please return the completed application form with all the relevant documents to:

-Postage: Please make sure that you use the correct postage when sending in your application so that your application is not delayed.
-If you are unsure how much postage you require please have your envelope weighed at a Post Office.
+Make sure you use the correct postage when sending in your application so it is not delayed.
+If you are unsure how much postage you require, have your envelope weighed at a Post Office.

 If you find a pass you have previously lost, it will no longer work.
 Please send it to the following address:

 FREEDOM PASS RETURNS (No stamp required).

 You are not allowed to hold more than one concessionary pass at any one time.
 Only use the most recently obtained pass and return any others.

 If you are turned down for the scheme, you have a right to appeal.
 The appeals procedure(pdf, 68KB) outlines the two stages of appeal.